-The ultimate goal of our learning community, our curriculum, and the mission that drives them is the success of our students.
-A broad-based liberal arts education in one of our 32 undergraduate academic programs may be the first step in a long and meaningful career, or it may prepare you for more in-depth study in one of our 13 graduate programs.
-Our Pilgrim athletic teams have been recognized for their accomplishments in the classroom as well as on the playing fields.
-We offer dozens of clubs all organized by our students, and the option for studying at off-campus locations both in the United States and abroad provides a unique and enriching learning experience.
+The ultimate goal of our learning community, our curriculum, and the mission that drives them, is the success of our students.
+A broad-based liberal arts education in one of our 33 undergraduate academic programs may be the first step in a long and meaningful career, or it may prepare you for more in-depth study in one of our 14 graduate programs.
+Our Pilgrim athletic teams have been recognized for their accomplishments in the classroom as well as on the playing fields, and we offer dozens of clubs - all organized and managed by our students.
+Our students eagerly participate in numerous opportunities to enrich their education through study away programs both in the United States and at locations around the world.